dylnmccfry/cisco/meraki/README.md

 ## clone_switch_ports_config.py
 This will clone switch port configs from a switch to another switch.
 It will prompt for a serial number to copy FROM and a serial number to copy TO.

+## rename_networks.py
+This will rename networks by moving the second and third index in a string that was split into a list, and moving that to the end of the string.